 Despite promising results, SNNs are not without issues.
-For example, the challenges in training strategy\cite{wu2018spatio} and architectures~\cite{fang2021deep} prevent them from scaling up to large networks for complex real-world tasks, such as large-vocabulary automatic speech recognition (ASR)~\cite{wu2020deep}.
+For example, the challenges in training strategy\cite{wu2018spatio, pmlr-v202-wang23j} and architectures~\cite{fang2021deep, eshraghian2023training} prevent them from scaling up to large networks for complex real-world tasks, such as large-vocabulary ASR~\cite{wu2020deep}.
 There have been many attempts to address the issues.
 By integrating self-attention mechanisms into SNN architecture~\cite{zhou2022spikformer, yao2023spike, yao2024spikev2}, spiking Transformer models are proposed to enhances model's sequential modeling capability for long-range and complex temporal dependencies.
 The spiking Transformer employs multi-timestep firing to increase SNN's representational power by introducing a performance-efficiency tradeoff.

-While increasing time window reduces quantization errors~\cite{guo2022loss} and yields substantial performance gains, it also introduces computational complexity that scales linearly with window length, increasing both time and memory requirements~\cite{fang2023spikingjelly}.
-This growing computational overhead ultimately limits the scope of large-scale SNN applications.
+While several methods~\cite{li2021differentiable, meng2022training, yang2023snib, yang2023effective} are proposed to reduce the information loss in spike firing~\cite{guo2022loss} and yields substantial performance gains with increase time windows, it also introduces computational complexity that scales linearly with window length, increasing both time and memory requirements~\cite{fang2023spikingjelly}.
+This growing computational overhead ultimately limits the scope of large-scale SNN applications~\cite{xiao2022online, yang2022training}.
 Moreover, current research on spiking Transformers has predominantly focused on computer vision tasks~\cite{zhou2022spikformer, yao2023spike, yao2024spikev2}, with their potential for speech processing remaining largely unexplored.

-In this work, we aim to develop an spiking Transformer architecture for speech processing tasks {with efficient training schemes}.
-To mitigate the computational overhead associated with multi-timestep firing in training, we propose an Input-aware Multi-Level Spike (IMLS) firing mechanism, which facilitates the effective simulation of multi-timestep firing within a single timestep during SNN training, while maintaining the spike-driven computational paradigm in inference.
-Additionally, IMLS incorporates an input-aware adaptation mechanism that dynamically adjusts neuronal firing thresholds based on the statistical distribution of pre-synaptic inputs, thereby enhancing the representational power of spiking neurons and improving training stability.
+In this work, we aim to develop a spiking Transformer architecture for speech processing tasks with efficient training schemes.
+To mitigate the computational overhead of multi-timestep firing during training, we propose an \textit{Input-aware Multi-Level Spike (IMLS)} firing mechanism.
+IMLS enables the simulation of multi-timestep dynamics within a single timestep, thereby reducing training costs while retaining the spike-driven computational paradigm at inference.
+Moreover, IMLS introduces an input-aware adaptation strategy that adjusts neuronal firing thresholds according to the statistical distribution of pre-synaptic inputs, which improves both representational expressivity and training stability.